Deepanshu00-1/Deepanshu00-1/README.md

 - 👋 Hi, I’m Deepanshu
-- 👀 I’m interested in web development and LLM integrations.
-- 🕵 MERN Stack Developer
+- 🕵 Software Developer.
-- 🦾 I’m looking forward to collaborate on projects which will enhance my skills
+- 🦾 I’m looking forward to collaborate on projects helping with my knowledge about LLMs,RAGs, Livekit.
 - 📫 How to reach me ...
 here's my contact -
 deepanshunew98@gmail.com